skramm/homog2d/docs/homog2d_manual.md

 Note that we may not have an intersection area **even** if there are some intersection points found, because these can be due to a shared segment, or a single intersection point.<br>
 For the union, if there is no intersection, the function will return an empty `CPolyline` object.

+If one rectangle is inside the other one, then the union will return the largest rectangle (as a Polyline object), ant the intersection will return the smallest one.

 ## 6 - Misc. features
 <a name="misc"></a>